Menu

 Log in

-Membership is offered for Japan and Japan-America societies which:
+Membership is offered for Japan and Japan-America societies and similar groups which:

-• promote mutual understanding by educating the local community about Japan through cultural, educational and public affairs programs
+• promote mutual understanding by educating the local community about Japan and the importance of U.S.-Japan ties through cultural, educational and public affairs programs

-• provide a non-partisan forum for impartial and informed discussion on bilateral relationship with Japan
+• provide a non-partisan forum for impartial and informed discussion on bilateral and global issues involving Japan

 For a list of Member Societies, please go to Member Societies.